DariaSavva/tech-assessment/README.md

 2. Install Pandas library in windows terminal <br>`$ pip install pandas`<br/>
 3. Original json file for further analysis should be located in the same directory under the name `data.json`.<br/>
 4. Run the program in terminal <br> `$ python main.py `.<br/>
-5. Analised data will be saved in `chilies_recipes.csv`
+5. Analyzed data will be saved in `chilies_recipes.csv`